 Explore Minca’s Nature, Coffee and Chocolate

 Minca is recommended by Daniel of Layer Culture – most especially if you have an interest in nature, biosphere reserves and coffee!
+Here’s how to take a Minca day trip from Cartagena and why you should do this.

 When in Cartagena looking for a day trip or things to do close by, Minca should defiantly be on that list.
 Minca, located in the northern highlands of Colombia holds a very special place for anyone interesting in visiting biosphere reserves, national parks and other protected areas.